SplendidStrontium/splendidstrontium.github.io/_posts/fpmc-act-00/1995-02-21-kevin-trick.md

 <BR><I>And I believed her.</i>

 <i>Elsewise I was afforded ultimate freedom -- so long as it was within the written word bound between leather.
 I wandered wherever my heart wanted and I knew no schedule.
-I let the sun rise and set without contest, taking only the student's din to mark the hours.
+I let the sun rise and set without contest, taking only the students' din to mark the hours.
 I was shielded from much but it allowed me to focus myself entirely upon my studies. </i>

 <i>And study, I did.</i>